kaasNegen/camera/README.md

 - Run pip by using `pip3 install xxx`
 - I installed pip3 install opencv-python (if this and simpler solutions don't work, you would have to install OpenCV via the install script)

+Run real_time_object_detection to see which params are required. real_time_object_detection_single is run as a thread inside the main code.